TheRapture/Resources/Resources.md

 So for anyone who wants a list of resources to check out, this is my best go at it.
 I have copied all of my favorite links and had some amazing people who have added a ton to it, making this the place for anyone who would like to learn just about ANYTHING.
 I have categorized everything; from just getting started with Information Technology all the way up to more advanced things; this is the best list I can make for you.
+If you have any interest in helping me organize this any better than it already is, removing anything that is no longer active, or adding new things, please, please do.
+I will (and so will others, im sure) appreciate and value your help so much.

 ##### Tips: